gabbyvaillant/scheduling-algo/README.md

 Check to see the resource availability: https://www.cloudlab.us/resinfo.php

-Check to see which hardwares have access to GPUs: https://docs.cloudlab.us/hardware.html
+Check to see which servers have access to GPUs: https://docs.cloudlab.us/hardware.html

 DEPENDING ON YOUR GOAL, CHOOSE WHICH SCENARIO YOU WOULD LIKE TO TEST: